-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Public School Employees' Retirement System (PSERS) and additions to/deductions from PSERS's fiduciary net position have been determined on the same basis as they are reported by PSERS.
+For the purpose of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, the OPEB expense, information about the fiduciary net position of the Public School Employee's Retirement System (PSERS) and additions to/deductions from PSERS' fiduciary net position have been determined on the same basis as they are reported by PSERS.
 For this purpose, benefit payments are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.